-Eric: That way, you can actually strengthen the neck muscles that’s weak that’s causing the upper cross syndrome and you can actually have the right alignment there.
+Eric: That way, you can actually strengthen the neck muscles that are weak that’s causing the upper cross syndrome and you can actually have the right alignment there.

 So this exercise…you can relax a little bit, Monica.
 So this exercise, it is very simple, and then you can do it, most people can do it because when they’re driving and you’re stopping at the red light (or at home in a full bodied chair with neck support).

 - It’s a simple chin tuck in (towards your spine)